CyclotronResearchCentre/spm_auto_reorient/README.md

 ## Usage

-Type `help spm_auto_reorient`, for all the details and various options.
+Type `help spm_auto_reorient`, for all the details and various options for reorientation of a T1.

+Type `help spm_auto_coregister` for coregistering options.

+General guideline:

+* If you want to reorient isotropic T1, use `spm_auto_reorient`.
+* If you want to reorient another modality (usually with less resolution), or an anisotropic T1, or an isotropic T1 but on your own custom T1 template, use `spm_auto_coregister`.

 ## Guarantee
 There is no guarantee that this will work 100% of the times, although it was observed to produce good results with our own data (young and old healthy subjects, AD/PD patients, most of brain damaged patients even with significant movement or metal artefacts).

 The best results we got were by doing the following steps:
-1. Call spm_auto_reorient() on the structural in MNI space, so that it is also matching other SPM templates
+1. Call `spm_auto_reorient()` on the structural in MNI space, so that it is also matching other SPM templates
 2. Manually review and fix the misoriented structural images
 3. Coregister the functional to SPM12 EPI template (this allows a correct translation matrix and a good basis for rotation)
 4. Coregister the functional onto the structural (this fine-tunes rotation to precisely match the subject's structural)